-Plumbago – named after the beautiful purple wild flower that grows in the woods surrounding the farmhouse and vineyards of Ulmo – is a single-variety Nero d’Avola.
-It is produced from the old vineyard at Lake Arancio which gives us this soft fruity version of this great Sicilian grape variety.
-Rounded tannins and perfectly judged wood makes it an immediately pleasurable wine.
-Ideal for Mediterranean cooking based on vegetables and all types of meat.
+The single-variety Nero d’Avola named Plumbago is called after the beautiful violet-coloured wild flower which grows in the woods surrounding the baglio and the vineyards of Ulmo.
+It is produced from the old vineyard around the Lago Arancio, which presents a soft and fruity version of this great Sicilian variety.
+Rounded tannins and perfectly adjusted wood make this an immediately pleasurable wine.

 Territories & Wineries